-Shareholders who do not want the annual report or who are receiving more than one copy should advise the share registry in www.vitalifesciences.com
+Shareholders who do not want the annual report or who are receiving more than one copy should advise the share registry in writing.

 Vita Life Sciences Website

 Vita Life Sciences has a website containing information about the Company, its Business and Products.